-In a recent blog post, I talked about questions to ask yourself if you are considering hiring a designer.
-(Click here to read that article: How to Know If Being the Client of a Designer is Right for You.)
+In a recent blog post, I talked about questions to ask yourself if you think you want to hire an interior designer.
+(Click here to read that article: How to Know If Being the Client of a Designer Is Right for You.)

-Today, I begin a multi-part series delving into the process, particularly what many people do not know to expect when you take the leap into an interior design project.
+Today, I begin a multi-part series delving into the interior design process, particularly what many people do not know to expect when you take the leap into an interior design project.

 - The Meeting (Excitement and Exploration, Programming)